 The standard type of motorcycle is a common favorite because it has a simple design and is suited for all purposes.
-It has variations from 125cc up to 1,000cc and can be fit with luggage, a tank bag, a different seat, and it makes a good first and all-around motorcycle to ride.
+It has variations from 125cc up to 1,000cc and can be fitted with luggage, a tank bag, and a different seat, and it makes a good first and all-around motorcycle to ride.
 It doesn’t normally come with a large fairing on the front if it has one at all.

-The Sport Touring motorcycles are a solid mix between the Sport and the Touring, just as their name suggests.
-They are usually taller in seat height than a Touring motorcycle and have better luggage options than the Sport motorcycles for hauling extra gear on the longer trips.
+The Sport Touring motorcycles are a solid mix between Sport and Touring, just as their name suggests.
+They are usually taller in seat height than a Touring motorcycle and have better luggage options than the Sport motorcycles for hauling extra gear on longer trips.
 They mix both styles well and with the right equipment can do it all between quick trips with friends or some of the longer road trips you’ve been thinking about.
 Engine sizes are usually in the mid-range to some of the larger available.
 Just use your best judgment for what size you need that will fit your riding style the best.
 Kawasaki makes a good Sport Touring motorcycle in the Concours14 ABS.
-It will hold quite a bit of extra gear and will allow you to put on a lot of miles over a long weekend.
-The engine size is a little larger for extra power to cruise the highways across the country.
+It will hold quite a bit of extra gear and allow you to put on a lot of miles over a long weekend.
+The engine size is a little larger for the extra power to cruise the highways across the country.